Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: GW emission of a

 where the values of $\mathcal{A}_n$ and $\alpha$, as obtained fitting the waveforms of CELs with different polytropic structure constants, are shown in Table~\ref{tb:polyn}.

-The function $Q_\omega$ for both the \CEL\ and the binary has a power-law behavior, but with different exponent.
+The function $Q_\omega$ for both the \CEL\ and the binary has a power-law behavior but with a different exponent.
 The negative exponent implies that both have a monotonically increasing frequency.

-This behavior, in the case of the \CEL, can be understood from the conservation of circulation and the interplay of compressibility and vorticity.
-Riemann S-type ellipsoids have internal motions with uniform vorticity that contributes to the total angular momentum.
+In the case of the \CEL, this behavior can be understood from the conservation of circulation and the interplay of compressibility and vorticity.
+Riemann S-type ellipsoids have internal motions with uniform vorticity contributing to the total angular momentum.
 In spin-up configurations, the radiation of angular momentum induces a vorticity loss.
-However, since the circulation is conserved, this loss must be compensated with a change in the angular velocity and in the axes $a_1, a_2$.
+However, since the circulation is conserved, this loss must be compensated with a change in the angular velocity and the axes $a_1, a_2$.
 Thus, the spin-up of a \CEL\ has two ``components'': one due to the change in geometry that depends on the compressibility, and the other one due to the decrease of vorticity.
-The compressibility of the object changes with the polytropic index, inducing the behaviour seen in Table \ref{tb:polyn} (e.g.~when $n\to3$ $\alpha\to -5/3$)\footnote{A similar behaviour but for an \emph{axially symmetric} rotating star (Maclaurin spheroid) has been pointed out in \cite{1990ApJ...357L..17S}.
-There, it has been shown that when $n\to3$ the star can spin-up by losing angular momentum (see also \cite{2018ApJ...857..134B} for a detailed analysis).}.
+The compressibility of the object changes with the polytropic index, inducing the behavior seen in Table \ref{tb:polyn} (e.g.~when $n\to3$ $\alpha\to -5/3$)\footnote{A similar behavior but for an \emph{axially symmetric} rotating star (Maclaurin spheroid) has been pointed out in \cite{1990ApJ...357L..17S}.
+There, it has been shown that when $n\to3$, the star can spin up by losing angular momentum (see also \cite{2018ApJ...857..134B} for a detailed analysis).}.

 Empirical power-laws, such as that in Eq. \ref{eqn:Qw_fit}, can be used to compute analytically the phase-time evolution of the GW.
-The frequency and phase are functions of $\tau = t_{\infty} - t$, where $t_{\infty}$ is the time where the frequency formally diverges.
-For binaries with point-like components the GW frequency diverges when the orbital separation approaches zero.
-In a real \CEL\ this time is never achieved since the object ``leaves'' the chirping regime at a time $t_{\rm end}$ with a finite angular frequency $\omega_{\rm end}$ (see dashed lines in Fig.~\ref{fig:deltaq}).
+The frequency and phase are the functions of $\tau = t_{\infty} - t$, where $t_{\infty}$ is the time the frequency formally diverges.
+For binaries with point-like components, the GW frequency diverges when the orbital separation approaches zero.
+In a real \CEL, this time is never achieved since the object ``leaves'' the chirping regime at a time $t_{\rm end}$ with a finite angular frequency $\omega_{\rm end}$ (see dashed lines in Fig.~\ref{fig:deltaq}).